Confirmation of recognition for Jordan's Principle eligibility

 About confirmation of recognition

 The Canadian Human Rights Tribunal (CHRT) has outlined a process through which families and organizations can submit a request to Jordan's Principle using confirmation of recognition of a child as First Nation.
-It is meant to help ensure substantive equality for First Nations children, and not intended to be a barrier.
+It is meant to help provide substantive equality for First Nations children, and not intended to be a barrier.

 The CHRT emphasizes a commitment to respecting First Nations self-government.
 Recognition of a First Nations child for the purposes of Jordan's Principle does not extend to matters outside of this.